-What researchers have done is observe neural activation patterns in these people, if you ask a man married for 20 years to think about his wife getting into a car accident, and then ask him to think about himself getting into a car accident, the same “self” spots in his brain will light up; whereas it won’t for anybody else, and it won’t for couples who have not been at the Third Love of commitment for a long period of time.
+What researchers have done is observe neural activation patterns in these long-term couples.
+They found that if you ask a man married for 20 years to think about his wife getting into a car accident, and then ask him to think about himself getting into a car accident, the same “self” spots in his brain will light up, whereas it won’t for anybody else.
+And it won’t for couples who have not been at the Third Love of commitment for a long period of time.

 Commitment arises with the idea that the relationship will persist indefinitely.
-The only way it can end is if one or both parties of a relationship change individually to the point where it becomes harmful for the other person to self-identify with their partner: again, think of the husband who becomes an alcoholic, or the wife who keeps cheating, etc. Sometimes even then, the power of commitment holds on, depending on the people.
+The only way it can end is if one or both parties of a relationship change individually to the point where it becomes harmful for the other person to self-identify with their partner: again, think of the husband who becomes an alcoholic, or the wife who keeps cheating, etc. Sometimes even then, the power of commitment holds on, depending on the individuals.

 Passion and Lust can disappear well after Commitment arises without affecting the Commitment.
 In this way, each love is a pre-requisite for the subsequent love to emerge, but once it has, it’s no longer necessary.
 Lust is needed for passion, but passion can exist later without it.
 Passion must exist for commitment, but later on, commitment can exist without it.

 Passion takes anywhere from a few days to a few weeks to emerge, and usually sticks around for 3-6 months.
 In highly compatible couples, it will persevere but still require effort and constant communication to maintain beyond a couple years.

 Commitment arises after anywhere from 1-3 years together and remains for a lifetime unless two people grow apart as individuals, in which case it often takes years to undo itself.